 Now don’t get me wrong.
 I love pretty much everything about Christmas.
 It’s my favorite holiday of the year.
 I love gift giving.
 I love singing Christmas songs.
 I love Christmas decorations.
 I love trimming the Christmas tree.
 I love Christmas parties.
 And I love special Christmas food!
 In fact, one of the things I miss the most about living in Georgia is Christmas breakfast with Cassie’s family.
 Every Christmas morning after all the presents were opened, we would go over to Cassie’s mom’s house and have this tremendously huge breakfast!
 Freshly made grits, country ham, scrambled eggs, biscuits with sausage gravy, and my absolute favorite, frozen peaches.
 Weird right?
 But Cassie’s grandmother would freeze these peaches when they were in season and when they thawed, they were the absolute best tasting fruit in the world.
 I don’t know if she added sugar or something to them before they were frozen but they were so sweet and delicious it could almost be a sin.
-And for the past few years since we’ve been out here in California, Cassie has taken it upon herself to make Christmas dinner.
+And since we moved to California, Cassie has taken it upon herself to make Christmas dinner.
 I remember the first time she did it she planned it out like it was one of her projects at work.
 She came up with a spreadsheet timeline of exactly when each dish needed to put in the oven and for how long and how much time she would need to prep each part.
 It came out perfectly.
 And I didn’t have to do a thing but enjoy it.
 It’s one of the best presents I get all year.
 But after all the presents are opened and the food is cooked and we’re sitting together on the couch with our stomachs way too full, we both inevitably look up at the beautiful, shining Christmas tree in our house and realize it all has to be put away.
 There’s something weird about waking up the day AFTER Christmas.
 There’s nothing left to look forward to.
 It’s all over.
 Now, that’s not completely true.
 For my family, New Year’s Day is like a second Christmas, but I think you know what I mean.
 Two months of being inundated with music and lights and commercials and TV specials and toys and gift giving and parties and suddenly…it’s…over.

 But does it have to be?